-Motor neurone disease (MND) is the name given to conditions that affect the motor nerves, or ‘neurons’, in the body.
+Motor neuron disease (MND) is the name given to conditions that affect the motor nerves, or ‘neurons’, in the body.

 The conditions are given different medical names depending on the area of the nervous system where symptoms arise.